The Girl in a Swing (1988 film): Plot

-Alan Desland (Rupert Frazer) is an English antique dealer who specializes in ceramics.
+Alan Desland is an English antique dealer who specializes in ceramics.
 A solitary man, he is a bachelor with no romantic ties.
-On a business trip to Copenhagen, he hires a German-born secretary, Karin Foster (Meg Tilly) fluent in English, Danish, and German.
+On a business trip to Copenhagen, he hires a German-born secretary, Karin Foster fluent in English, Danish, and German.
 Alan's attraction to Karin is immediate, and he falls deeply in love with her.
 Karin displays a quiet sensitivity (crying during a classical concert) alongside dispassionate coldness (breaking the neck of an injured seagull).
 When Alan makes an offhand comment that he'd have trouble marrying a woman with a child she becomes clearly upset.
 Before leaving Copenhagen, Karin expresses her love for Alan, and they agree to marry.

 Alan's mother in England expresses concern they know little about Karin's background.
 Alan begins to notice Karin's strange behavior, such as fright of the sound of children and fearfulness of the dark.
 Karin refuses to marry in a church, and on a holiday to the United States they wed in a civil ceremony in Florida.
 While swimming in a lake on their honeymoon, Karin sees a body beneath the water that Alan identifies as a log.

 Returning to England, she charms his social circle during discussions of philosophy and religion.
-Alan is troubled when asks his best friend, a vicar, if all things can be forgiven.
+Alan is troubled when he asks his best friend, a vicar, if all things can be forgiven.
 Karin wins a rare statuette of a girl in a swing at auction which, Alan authenticates as valued over £200,000.
 The impotence he experienced on their wedding night gives way to unbridled sexuality.
 In conversations with Alan and the vicar, Karin explores the connection between spiritual love and physical love, which she believes is absent in Christianity but embraced by pagan cults.